Jumpstart your creativity on Wednesday, January 11, 6:30-8:00 or 8:30pm.

 2. For submissions of actual photography, only one photo is needed.
 For any other form of visual art, you may include up to 4 photos of your piece.

-3. Submissions of visual artwork must be delivered to Resurrection in person in order to be considered for the Pentecost Fire Exhibit.
-Pieces should be left at the building until May 19, 12:30pm.
+3. Submissions of visual artwork must be delivered to Resurrection in person by Friday, Sept 27, 1pm in order to be considered for the Pentecost Wind Exhibit.
+Pieces should be left at the building until late November.
 If we cannot fit your work on the Gallery wall, we will aim to display it online and notify you to pick up your physical piece sooner.
 You must mount and/or frame your submission for display before dropping off per the framing requirements above.

 Submission Form